 Continuous Integration and Continuous Delivery (CI/CD) delivers services fast, effectively, and accurately.
 In doing so, CI/CD pipelines have become the mainstay of effective DevOps.
 But this process needs accurate, timely, contextual data if it’s to operate effectively.
-This critical data comes in the form of logs and this article will guide you through optimizing logs for CI/CD.
+This critical data comes in the form of logs and this article will guide you through optimizing logs for CI/CD solutions.

 Logs can offer insight into a specific event in time.
 This data provides a metric that can be used to forensically identify any issue that could cause problems in a system.
 But logs, especially in modern, hyperconnected ecosystem-based services, require appropriate optimization to be effective.
 The development of logging has generated a new approach, one that works to optimize the data delivered by logs and in turn, create actionable alerts.